phuihock/metatrader-mcp-server/references/Defining a Unified Function Schema for Cross-Platform LLM Tool Use (OpenAI, Gemini, Claude).md

 ### 5.2.
 Recommended Naming Conventions

 A common and effective approach is to use a consistent delimiter to concatenate the parts of the Python path into a single string.
-Underscores (`_`) are a widely accepted choice as they are typically allowed in identifiers across many systems and are explicitly permitted in Claude's and Gemini's naming constraints.[3, 10]
+Underscores (`_`) are a widely accepted choice as they are typically allowed in identifiers across many systems and are explicitly permitted in Claude's and Gemini's naming constraints.

 *   **Recommended Convention (Underscore Delimiter):**
     *   Format: `module_submodule_..._function` or `module_..._class_method`.